MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 zsh: killed      sudo bash BM_test.sh

-1. The file was quarantined by Defender for Endpoint on Mac.
+The file was quarantined by Defender for Endpoint on macOS.
 Use the following command to list all the detected threats:

 ```bash